zxcvvvvbanan/zxcvvvvbanan.github.io/about.md

 # About Me

-Specialized VFX artist with a passion for FX and pipeline development.
-Combining strong backgrounds in computer programming and Houdini to create efficient workflows and compelling visual effects.
+VFX artist with a passion for FX and pipeline development.
+Combining strong backgrounds in computer science and Houdini to create efficient workflows and compelling visual effects.

-Not limited to VFX, I devour new things whether it be software, music, film, gadgets and more.

 ---